 Every month, Kafkadesk brings you the best recipes from Central Europe, straight from the kitchen of our very own Chef Paulina Kotkowska.
 What’s on the menu today?
 Her sos chrzanowy z jajkami, the traditional Polish Easter Sauce…

 As a Catholic country, Poland takes its Easter celebrations very seriously.
 It is as much, if not more, important than Christmas.
 And, as always, you can’t have a proper Central European celebration without a large table filled to brim with delicious foods!
-At Easter, hard boiled eggs are quite the star of the show, and they areendlessly declined…
+And at Easter, hard boiled eggs are quite the star of the show…

 Sos chrzanowy z jajkami (yes, you heard that right) is a traditional Easter dish and one of my favorite!
 It’s a sauce made from hard-boiled eggs and horseradish, a key ingredient in Polish cuisine.
 It’s usually served with Polish smoked sausage, hard-boiled eggs or just a slice of good bread.